Iruvar

 Iruvar is a 1997 Indian Tamil-language epic political drama film co-written, produced, and directed by Mani Ratnam.
+The music was composed by A. R. Rahman.
 The film, inspired by the lives of M. G. Ramachandran, M. Karunanidhi and J. Jayalalithaa, is set against the backdrop of cinema and politics in Tamil Nadu.
-It stars an ensemble cast including Mohanlal, Prakash Raj, Aishwarya Rai, Revathi, Gautami, Tabu, and Nassar.
+It stars Mohanlal with an ensemble supporting cast including Prakash Raj, Aishwarya Rai, Revathi, Gautami, Tabu, and Nassar.
 Rai, who was crowned Miss World 1994, made her first screen appearance, playing dual characters.

 The high-budget film had its original soundtrack composed by A. R. Rahman, and the cinematography was by Santosh Sivan.
 The film marked Mohanlal's debut in Tamil cinema after having only a cameo in Gopura Vasalile.

-The film was screened in the Masters section at the 1997 Toronto International Film Festival.
-Iruvar won the Best Film award at the Belgrade International Film Festival and two National Film Awards.
+Iruvar was the first Tamil film to be screened at the Academy Museum of Motion Pictures on 19 April 2025 and was also screened at the Masters section in the 1997 Toronto International Film Festival.
+The film won the Best Film award at the Belgrade International Film Festival and two National Film Awards.
 In 2012, Iruvar was included by critic Rachel Dwyer in the 2012 British Film Institute Sight & Sound 1000 greatest films of all time.
 In a 2013 interview, Ratnam said he considered Iruvar to be his best film.
 It used DTS 6 track sound recording.